 The May 20, 2027 cruise on the Azamara Pursuit departs from Tokyo, Japan.
-On this 14 Night Japan & Alaska: Tokyo Kodiak & Whittier (Tokyo To Whittier) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 14 Night Japan & Alaska: Tokyo Kodiak & Whittier (Tokyo To Whittier) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Azamara Pursuit sets sail on Thursday, May 20th and returns on Thursday, Jun 3rd.

 Use the buttons below to toggle between cabin types.